GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Mermaghu.md

 **Swim speed**: It may swim up to 6 yards per move, presuming the water isn’t too rough.

-**Weapon Training**: Each lupausant has proficiency in two weapons.
+**Weapon Training**: Each mermaghu has proficiency in two weapons.
 They will opt to gain the +1 bonus to their attacks unless commanded otherwise.

 **Unarmed Attacks**;

- • Smack: The lupausant may use a limb or random object against a foe within 1 foot.
+ • Smack: The mermaghu may use a limb or random object against a foe within 1 foot.
 This is a melee bare attack.

 ---------------------